MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Results

-We evaluated the downstream utility of our constructed KG as a RAG information source across seven multiple-choice medical QA datasets.
-These included four widely used benchmarks \cite{xiong2024benchmarking}---MMLU-Med, MedQA-US, PubMedQA*, and BioASQ-Y/N---spanning a broad spectrum of clinical and biomedical reasoning tasks.
-To further assess diagnostic reasoning under varying complexity, we introduce MedDDx, a newly developed benchmark suite focused on differential diagnosis \cite{su2025kgarevion}.
-Questions are stratified into three levels---MedDDx-Basic, MedDDx-Intermediate, and MedDDx-Expert---based on the variance in semantic similarity among answer choices.
-All MedDDx subsets were designed to reduce training data leakage and more closely reflect authentic clinical reasoning.
-Detailed dataset statistics are shown in Figure \ref{fig:rag_qa} \textbf{a}.
-We systematically evaluated five state-of-the-art LLMs to measure the impact of KG-based retrieval.
-Each model was tested in a zero-shot setting under two conditions: (1) direct answering using internal knowledge alone, and (2) RAG, with relevant KG subgraphs prepended as external context.
-The models---GPT-4-turbo, GPT-3.5-turbo (OpenAI) \cite{openai_gpt_turbo}, DeepSeek-v3 (DeepSeek) \cite{liu2024deepseek}, Qwen-Max, and Qwen-Plus (Qwen) \cite{yang2025qwen3}---span diverse architectures and training regimes, representing both proprietary and open-source systems.
-All models were accessed via publicly available APIs without additional fine-tuning.
+We evaluated the downstream utility of our KG as a RAG information source across seven multiple-choice medical QA datasets.
+These include four widely used datasets \cite{xiong2024benchmarking}---MMLU-Med, MedQA-US, PubMedQA*, and BioASQ-Y/N---covering a broad range of medical knowledge and reasoning tasks, as well as MedDDx, a newly introduced diagnostic reasoning benchmark suite \cite{su2025kgarevion}.
+MedDDx is stratified into three subsets (Basic, Intermediate, and Expert) according to the semantic similarity among answer options, with higher levels reflecting increased diagnostic ambiguity and reduced risk of training data leakage.
+Dataset statistics are summarized in Figure \ref{fig:rag_qa} \textbf{a}.
+We evaluated five leading LLMs---GPT-4-turbo, GPT-3.5-turbo \cite{openai_gpt_turbo}, DeepSeek-v3 \cite{liu2024deepseek}, Qwen-Max, and Qwen-Plus \cite{yang2025qwen3}---under three settings: (1) direct answering without retrieval, (2) RAG using SemMedDB \cite{kilicoglu2012semmeddb} as the retrieval source, and (3) RAG using our KG as the retrieval source.
+All models were tested in a zero-shot setting via publicly available APIs without additional fine-tuning, and identical retriever configurations and prompts were used across all conditions.
 Version details and access endpoints are summarized in Figure \ref{fig:rag_qa} \textbf{b}.